sanketkumaronline/Mission-to-Mars/README.md

 # Mission to Mars

 ## Overview
 A junior data scientist, Robin, does freelance astronomy work in her free time.
-Her dream is to get a job with NASA some day and often visits website with news about space exploration.
+Her dream is to get a job with NASA some day and often visits websites with news about space exploration.
 Especially, the mission to mars.
 She wanted to create a script that can gather all the information she looks for in one place.
 She hopes it may get NASA's attention.

 I am helping Robin build a web application using:
 1. A **Python** script which will scrape data related to mars from various space exploration websites